 - Start with one or more worker nodes to run the container workloads.

-- Manage the deployment of those workloads from one or more master nodes.
+- Manage the deployment of those workloads from one or more control nodes.

 Because each container uses a dedicated operating system, you can deploy applications that require conflicting software dependencies on the same host.
 Each container carries its own dependent software and manages its own interfaces, such as networking and file systems, so applications never need to compete for those assets.